AstraZeneca PLC – Annual report – 31 December 2021

 Financial Review (extract)

-- Reported performance: Reported performance takes into account all the factors (including those which we cannot influence, such as currency exchange rates) that have affected the results of our business, as reflected in our Group Financial Statements prepared in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006 and International Financial Reporting Standards (IFRSs) adopted pursuant to Regulation (EC) No 1606/2002 as it applies in the EU.
-The Consolidated Financial Statements also comply fully with IFRSs as issued by the International Accounting Standards Board (IASB).
-On 31 December 2020, EU-adopted IFRS was brought into UK law and became UK-adopted international accounting standards, with future changes to IFRS being subject to endorsement by the UK Endorsement Board.
+- Reported performance takes into account all the factors (including those which we cannot influence, such as currency exchange rates) that have affected the results of our business.
+The Consolidated Financial Statements have been prepared in accordance with UK-adopted IAS and with the requirements of the Companies Act 2006 as applicable to companies reporting under those standards.
+The Consolidated Financial Statements also comply fully with IFRS as issued by the IASB and IAS as adopted by the EU.
+On 31 December 2020, EU-adopted IFRS was brought into UK law and became UK-adopted IAS, with future changes to IFRS being subject to endorsement by the UK Endorsement Board.

-- Core performance: Core performance measures are adjusted to exclude certain significant items, using a set of established principles.
+- Core performance measures are adjusted to exclude certain significant items, using a set of established principles.

-Non-GAAP performance measures: Core performance measures, EBITDA, Net debt, CER, Gross profit margin, Operating profit margin and Ongoing Collaboration Revenue and Initial Collaboration Revenue are non-GAAP financial measures because they cannot be derived directly from the Financial Statements.
+Core performance measures, EBITDA, Net debt, CER, Gross profit margin, Operating profit margin and Ongoing Collaboration Revenue are non-GAAP performance measures because they cannot be derived directly from the Financial Statements.

 Management presents these results externally to meet investors’ requirements for transparency and clarity.
 Core financial measures are also used internally in the management of our business performance, in our budgeting process and when determining compensation.
-As a result, Core performance measures merely allow investors to differentiate between different kinds of costs and they should not be used in isolation.
+As a result, Core performance measures allow investors to differentiate between different kinds of costs but they should not be used in isolation.

 Non-GAAP measures: definitions